-The artistic world celebrated the 114th birthday of the Belgian surrealist painter Rene Magritte on November 21.
+This Saturday will be the 117th birthday of Belgian surrealist painter Rene Magritte.
 His surrealist paintings are more than just visually impressive; they are frequently thought-provoking.
 His "The Treachery of Images" series of paintings shows realistically drawn objects titled "Ceci n'est pas…" (French for "This is not…").
 His famed image of a pipe is captioned "Ceci n'est pas une pipe" ("This is not a pipe").
 As Magritte himself stated: "The famous pipe.
 How people reproached me for it.
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture 'This is a pipe,' I'd have been lying!"

 Magritte got a job designing wallpaper at a wallpaper factory, and as a sideline designed posters and advertisements.
 His first one-man exhibition, in 1927 in Brussels, was a flop, the art critics hating all 61 pieces shown.
 Magritte gained real fame in 1960 (shortly before his death in 1967) when his paintings influenced pop art and culture.